India face Chinese Taipei in crucial Group D clash of AFC U17 Asian Cup Qualifiers - www.lokmattimes.com

 India face Chinese Taipei in crucial Group D clash of AFC U17 Asian Cup Qualifiers

-Ahmedabad, Nov 25 The India U17 men’s team will look to secure their first win of the AFC ...
+Ahmedabad (Gujarat) [India], November 26 : The India U17 men's team will look to secure their first win of ...

-Ahmedabad, Nov 25 The India U17 men’s team will look to secure their first win of the AFC U17 Asian Cup Saudi Arabia 2026 Qualifiers when they take on Chinese Taipei on Wednesday at the EKA Arena in Ahmedabad.
+Ahmedabad (Gujarat) [India], November 26 : The India U17 men's team will look to secure their first win of the AFC U17 Asian Cup Saudi Arabia 2026 Qualifiers when they take on Chinese Taipei on Wednesday, at the EKA Arena in Ahmedabad.

-The Blue Colts began their campaign with a 1-1 draw against Palestine on Saturday, a match in which India showed control for long spells but were unable to convert their pressure into three points.
-Shubham Poonia’s first-half header put India ahead, but a late equaliser meant both teams shared the spoils on the opening day.
+The Blue Colts began their campaign with a 1-1 draw against Palestine on Saturday, a match in which India exerted control for long spells but failed to convert their pressure into three points.
+Shubham Poonia's first-half header put India ahead, but a late equaliser meant both teams shared the spoils on the opening day, as per the AIFF website.

+Looking ahead to the second fixture, head coach Bibiano Fernandes said the team has recovered well and is fully focused on the next challenge.

-India have had three days of rest for this game as they were the only team not to play in the second matchday on Monday, where Chinese Taipei lost 0-5 to IR Iran before Palestine and Lebanon played a 1-1 draw.
+India have had three days of rest for this game, as they were the only team not to play on Monday's second matchday, when Chinese Taipei lost 0-5 to IR Iran before Palestine and Lebanon played a 1-1 draw.

 "Yes, having a longer gap definitely helps," said Bibiano.
 "It gave us time to recover well, fix small details, and prepare with more clarity.
 The boys look fresh, and that allows us to demand a higher intensity.
 But selection will still depend on who fits the plan and who is performing well in training."